-This work is generously financed by the Spanish Ministry of Science, Innovation and Universities (PID2020-113896GB-I00).
-VR and AA are supported by a fellowship from Spanish Ministry of Universities (FPU18/02953 and FPU19/01142, respectively).
-SG is supported by Severo Ochoa Predoctoral Program (BP19-145).
-JP is supported by Juan de la Cierva Incoporación Programme (IJC-2019-040330-I).
+This work was generously financed by the Spanish Ministry of Science, Innovation and Universities (PID2020-113896GB-I00).
+VR and AA were supported by a fellowship from the Spanish Ministry of Universities (FPU18/02953 and FPU19/01142, respectively).
+SG was supported by the Severo Ochoa Predoctoral Program (BP19-145).
+JP was supported by the Juan de la Cierva Incoporación Programme (IJC-2019-040330-I).

 Conflict of interest

-The authors declare there is no conflict of interest.
+The authors declare that there are no conflicts of interest.

 Author’s contributions

-VR and MM conceived the study.
+VR and MM conceived of the study.
 VR designed the research.
 VR and AA collected the data and built the figures.
 SG performed all mutant generation, validation and stress experiments.
-VR performed computational analyses, analyzed-interpreted the data and wrote the manuscript.
+VR performed computational analyses, analysed and interpreted the data, and wrote the manuscript.
 JP and MM supervised the study.
-All authors revised, read, and approved the final manuscript.
+All authors revised, read and approved the final manuscript.